What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 In Greek, supplication is an earnest petition from real need

-In the New Testament, the main Greek word is deesis.
-It refers to a request or earnest plea that rises out of genuine need.
+.
+It refers to a request or earnest plea that rises out of deep need.
 That is why Paul can place it alongside general prayer in Philippians 4:6 and Ephesians 6:18.
 Prayer is the wider conversation we have with God; supplication is the urgent, personal asking that rises within that conversation.
 There is nothing cold about it.
 It is the cry of a heart placing its need into the hands of God.

 How Supplication Differs From Other Types of Prayer